dikortis/LetsTalkETC/Episodes/Episode_4.md

-fully integrate from the network I'm happy to mine that you know i'm happy to push that along the chain and be a minor and be part of that you know yeah and that's one of the reasons why I built the pool too because you know at the time when a dream classic kind of went there wasn't too many nodes out there so
+fully integrate from the network I'm happy to mine that you know i'm happy to push that along the chain and be a minor and be part of that you know and that's one of the reasons why I built the pool too because you know at the time when ethereum classic kind of went there wasn't too many nodes out there so
-I figured I'd host a note here hosting those day or kind of help the network out stabilize it then I decided to put a little up and in hash away at it and yeah I too went through quite a bit of attacks you know it's you know some small to large and you know I recently put up a couple nodes in the mainland
+I figured I'd host a note here hosting those day or kind of help the network out stabilize it then I decided to put a little up and in hash away at it and
+I too went through quite a bit of attacks you know it's you know some small to large and you know I recently put up a couple nodes in the mainland